eddes/eddes.github.io/README.md

 ```
 _(if you find a value above 1000 W, call the NREL and complain)_

+_Nota bene:_  saw-toothed data samples may lead to the display of some warning-verbose.
+You may want to double-check the order of magnitude of the value obtained with a good old rectangle method of integration like ```integral=np.sum(f(x))*dx```.

 ## Solving equations

 Equations are suddenly much simpler when computers solve them for us.